invariantlabs-ai/docs/docs/index.md

 </div>
 <br/>

-To quickly secure your agentic application with Invariant, you can rely on our hosted gateway.
+To quickly secure your agentic application with Invariant, you can rely on our hosted LLM-level gateway.
 It automatically traces and protects your agent's LLM calls and actions by enforcing guardrailing rules:

 **Example:** Guardrailing an agent with Invariant
 ```python hl_lines='8 9 10 16 17 18 19 20 21 22 23 24'